 3. Make Your Client’s Life Easier With Technology.

 “If one more person picks up the phone to call me today…”.
 I’m sorry to say, but a millennial doesn’t want a phone call from you.
 They’d rather watch a live stream video of you on social media to get to know you and then book an appointment with you via text or direct message.
 Voice-to-voice interactions are often left for in-person meetings.

 People appreciate efficiency and with technology comes efficiency.
 If clients can get the majority of their questions answered online, in addition to learning more about you and your real estate brokerage, you can eliminate many steps in the process for them.
 You’ll get warmer leads and more clients that are aligned with your style and vision for your business – all while doing less work to capture them.
+Take advantage of the available technology for real estate agents.
 Share yourself online and people will feel like they’ve already met you.

 4. Authenticity Trumps All Marketing Tactics.